derekmc/econ/gensite/content/20201104-moneydoesntgrow.md

 # The Myth of Growing Money
 ### The opportunity cost is failing to issue credit
+#### Derek McDaniel - Nov 4, 2020

-So credit is a financial transaction without relying on money, or you can view it as *creating* money, as I describe in my post "Solving the Credit Problem".
+So credit is a financial transaction without relying on money, or you can view it as *creating* money, as I describe in my post [Solving the Credit Problem](../20201101-credit-problem.html).
 If you accept someone's word, or some other promise to pay money, you

 ## Removing Time From The Picture